leonardo1909/FB-Chatbot/README.md

 Basic Facebook bot to validate a number multiple of 3 or 5 and respond Fizz, Buzz or FizzBuzz according to the value.

 ### Dtabase
-The bot save the facebookid of the sender and all the messages
+The bot save the facebookid of the sender and all VALID* messages

 ### Deploy
 The bot was deployed on Heroku and you can see it here: https://cloudia-leonardo.herokuapp.com/